Zoomed in shot of tools (forceps and pointed pen-like object) on top of a computer chip.

 Yingying Wu

-Assistant Professor, Department of Electrical & Computer Engineering, University at Buffalo
+Assistant Professor, Department of Electrical & Computer Engineering, University of Florida

 Workshop general chair